nsacyber/Control-Flow-Integrity/README.md

 * [Download PDF](https://github.com/iadgov/Control-Flow-Integrity/raw/master/paper/Hardware Control Flow Integrity for an IT Ecosystem.pdf)
 * [View PDF on GitHub](https://github.com/iadgov/Control-Flow-Integrity/blob/master/paper/Hardware Control Flow Integrity for an IT Ecosystem.pdf)

-This paper is a brief introduction to the problem of memory corruption and a description of one way to solve the consequence of control flow hijacking.
+This paper is a brief introduction to the problem of memory corruption and a description of one way to prevent control flow hijacking.
 It also includes a discussion on the issues that may be encountered in the IT ecosystem when an architectural change like this is introduced.

 Questions or comments can be sent to control-flow-integrity@nsa.gov or [submitted](https://github.com/iadgov/Control-Flow-Integrity/issues/new) to [our GitHub issue tracker](https://github.com/iadgov/Control-Flow-Integrity/issues).

 ## Code

 The [code folder](https://github.com/iadgov/Control-Flow-Integrity/tree/master/code) has binary implementations of software that would leverage the hardware described in the paper.
-It is hoped that researchers can learn more about the effect and strength of this technique by reverse engineering and performing some form of static analysis on them.
+It is hoped that researchers can learn more about the effect and strength of this technique by reverse engineering and performing static analysis on them.
 The files are:

 * 2 source files that have a buffer overflow of either a return address or a function pointer (stack-return.c and stack-functionptr.c).
 * 2 Linux binaries that were compiled with new landing point opcodes (stack-return and stack-functionptr).